mvcds/hubi/CONTRIBUTING.md

 1. Issue a pull requst compliant with its [template](.github/PULL_REQUEST_TEMPLATE.md)
 1. Wait for merging

+## Known issues

+* You may have to manually create a `.nyc_output` folder at root level so your coverage can be run.

 ## Contributions not mentioned here

 Contact us at marvinc.silva@gmail.com, and communicate what you're plannning.